 aga-grassfed-standards

-AGA Grassfed Standards for ruminant, pastured swine and dairy have been developed by a team of animal scientists, veterinarians, ranchers, and range management specialists.
+AGA Grassfed Standards for ruminant (including dairy), pastured swine and poultry have been developed by a team of animal scientists, veterinarians, ranchers, and range management specialists.
 They concentrate on four main areas of production:

 American Grassfed Icon Grassfeed